jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 ---
 title: DRAFT - Yuri, the Programming Assignment and Me
-description: The TDD indoctrination of youthful programmers via testing propaganda, OR just show them it’s beneficial
+description: The TDD indoctrination of youthful programmers via testing propaganda, OR just show them how it’s beneficial
 unlisted: true
 ---